city

 How to Choose the Best Dermal Filler Before You Use

-So, with so many options on the market, how can you choose the right dermal filler for you?
+With so many options on the market, how can you choose the right dermal filler for you?
 In addition to factoring in your budget and aesthetic preferences, you’ll want to choose the right filler based on your individual skin needs.
-For example, maybe you have some sun damage or maybe your skin is quickly losing its elasticity.
+For example, maybe you have some sun damage, or maybe your skin is quickly losing its elasticity.
 These factors will all play into the ideal option for you, something that your provider can talk through with you during your consultation.
-Though the choice of filler usually remains on the provider, it’s always better to do your research beforehand, so you can choose the best fit for your needs as the provider will guide you through the process and procedure.
+Though the choice of filler usually remains on the provider, it’s always better to do your research beforehand.
+This will help you choose the best fit for your needs as the provider will guide you through the process and procedure.

-Fillers are not one-size-fits-all and it’s important to do your necessary research and follow the guidance of a professional injector to help determine which filler variety is best for you.
-Don’t choose the type of filler thAt fit your friend or family member.
-Metropolitan Skin Clinic recommend that you come in for a consultation before you make up your mind about any dermal filler.
-Our injectors can evaluate your candidacy and options and guide you to the best decision to meet your goals.
+Just like other medical procedures, fillers aren’t one-size-fits-all.
+It’s important to do your necessary research and follow the guidance of a professional injector to help determine which filler variety is best for you.
+Don’t choose the type of filler that fits your friend or family member.
+Metropolitan Skin Clinic recommends that you come in for a consultation before you make up your mind about any dermal filler.
+Our injectors at the Metropolitan Skin Clinic can evaluate your candidacy and options and guide you to the best decision to meet your goals.

 One of the most common compounds found in dermal fillers is hyaluronic acid (HA).
 Hyaluronic acid-based fillers are ideal for treating a variety of skin concerns including:

-Because HA is naturally occurring in the body, it is completely safe to inject.
+Because HA is naturally occurring in the body, it’s completely safe to inject.
 In fact, the body’s connective tissues and the fluid surrounding the eyes contain HA in rather high concentrations.

 JUVÉDERM® Ultra and Ultra XC